NaOHman/SpencerWadeArt/README.md

 then  run `node app.js` if you get an EACCES error, your user account doesn't have access to port 80, to work around this run `sudo node app.js`

+Also, if you get an error about this site being untrustworthy, this is probably because your browser doesn't like self sign certificates.
+Just accept it and move on.
+We're not going to give you viruses, we promise.

 Our database is hosted on MonogLabs

 Setting up the local SMTP server for sending emails